sirgama/AkanName-Gen/README.md

 <a href="https://sirgama.github.io/AkanName-Gen/">https://sirgama.github.io/AkanName-Gen/</a>

 ### BDD
+* If a user does not fill in the input boxes - An alert pops up to inform the user to input data
+* When invalid day, month or year are input - An alert warns the user of invalid input
+* When a gender is not selected - an alert prompts the user to select a  gender

 ### Technology Used
 * HTML - which was used to build the structure of the pages.